Argan Oil Health Benefits Come With a Rich, Nutty Flavor

 With an iodine value of 91 to 110, argan oil is a semi-drying oil.
 It can be used in DIY cosmetic recipes in the same way as sesame oil or wheat germ oil.

-Edible argan oil is pressed from nuts that have been briefly heated to stop the oxidation process.
-This gives the oil a nutty flavor.
+Edible Argan oil is pressed from nuts that have been briefly heated to stop the oxidation process.
+This gives the oil a nutty flavour.
 The brief heat treatment also preserves the oil and prevents oxidation and rancidity in the oil.
-Heat treated argan oils from Israel have a shelf life in excess of two years without refrigeration.
+Heat-treated argan oils from Israel have a shelf life in excess of two years without refrigeration.
 Goat peeled argan oil won’t last as long.

 Constituents of argan oil